adityagovindaraj/adityagovindaraj.github.io/advisory/fiduciary.md

 **What kind of advisory services do you offer?**

 I offer bespoke financial and investment advisory to accredited investors only.

+**Who is an Accredited Investor?**

+An accredited investor is an individual or entity that meets prescribed income/net worth criteria and is therefore allowed to participate in certain high‑risk, less‑regulated investment opportunities (such as AIFs, PMS, private placements, etc.) with lighter regulatory protections.
+This makes is easier for me to proffer investment advice and keep my practice to a limited clientele whom I can offer high degree of service.

 **How much do you charge for your services?**

 I charge depending on how complex the client requirements are.
 It's usually between 1%-2% of AuA, and less than the fees charged by portfolio managers and fund houses.
 I have no employees.
-I do everything myself, so I expect you to compensate me fairly.
+I do everything myself, so I expect to be compensated fairly.

 **Why don't you have employees?**

 Good question.
 First, I do not want to scale up.
-I'm very choosy when it comes to my clientele.
-And I'm very happy staying small.
+I'm very choosy when it comes to my clientele and I'm very happy to stay small and nimble.
+It gives be breathing room for other aspects of my life.
 It's beautiful.
 I have a lifestyle that works for me.
 Secondly, I like to be in control and make sure client is serviced well.
-I am very good at this.
-If I delegate, there are bound to be slip ups, errors, and a host of second-order problems.
-In the advisory business, this is unacceptable (although, to be fair, there are many advisors out there who do a good job of handling many employees).
+If I delegate, there are bound to be slip ups, errors, and a host of second-order problems that can spiral out of control.
+I dislike putting out fires, so to speak.
 Thirdly, I perform best when I'm on my own.
-I love the freedom and attention to detail.
-No bosses, no employees.
+I love the freedom.

 **Are your fees negotiable?**

-No. I offer very good value.
-If you do not feel that way, you are welcome to check some other advisors and there are many good ones out there.
+No. I offer very good value for money.

 **What is the minimum threshold to be a client?**

 - You need to be an 'Accredited Investor' (AI) under SEBI regulations.
 You need an AI certificate from an AI certifying agency.
+Just Google up and you'll find plenty.
+Alternatively, ask your Chartered Accountant to help you.
 - Willingness to take accountability & responsibility for decisions.
 While I am here to handhold you ultimately the responsibility is yours and yours only.
 - Willingness to pay fees.